 This section starts with an expression that is used throughout Genesis to introduce new sections.
-The word translated as account in the NIV is the Hebrew word tôlēdôt, meaning ‘account, record, genealogy, family line’.
-You will also find this word used in Genesis 5:1; 6:9; 10:1; 11:10, 27; 25:12, 19; 36:1, 9; and 37:2.
+The word translated as “account” in the NIV is the Hebrew word “tôlēdôt”, meaning “account, record, genealogy, family line.”
+You will also find this word used in Genesis 5:1; 6:9; 10:1; 11:10, 27; 25:12, 19; 36:1, 9; 37:2.
 With the exception of this first time, it introduces the genealogy of an individual or family line.

 The Lord God

 God formed man out of the dirt and breathed into him the breath of life.
 And the man because a living being (nepeš: breath).
 God had already planted a garden in the land of Eden (ʽēden: paradise, delight).
-And, after the man is formed, he is placed into the garden.
-This garden is filled with fruit trees as well as two special trees in the center of the garden: the tree of the knowledge of good and evil; and the tree of life.
-A river waters the garden and, after leaving the garden, it divides into four rivers.
-The man is placed into the garden essentially as the gardener and given permission to eat from any tree other than the tree of knowledge.
+And, after the man was formed, he was placed in the garden.
+This garden was filled with fruit trees as well as two special trees in the center of the garden: the tree of the knowledge of good and evil; and the tree of life.
+A river watered the garden and, after leaving the garden, divided into four rivers.
+The man was placed into the garden essentially as the gardener and given permission to eat from any tree other than the tree of knowledge.
 Eating from that tree would be certain death.

 A Living Soul

-In this account God formed man out of the dirt, breathing into him the breath of life.
+In this account, God formed man out of the dirt, breathing into him the breath of life.
 And the man is described as being a living being.
-The word translated as being in the NIV is the Hebrew word nepeš, a word often translated as soul.
+The word translated as “being” in the NIV is the Hebrew word “nepeš”, a word often translated as soul.
 Today, we tend toward viewing the soul as an immaterial part of a human that survives his death.
 That the soul is distinct from the flesh.
-But that does not seem to be the way this word is used Genesis, and throughout the Old Testament.
+But that does not seem to be the way this word is used in Genesis, and throughout the Old Testament.

-On the fifth day of creation God created the living creatures (ḥay nepeš) to populate the sea.
-And the next day created ḥay nepeš to live on the land.
-And, at the end of day six, he identified the sea creatures, the birds, and land animals as being ḥay nepeš.
-This is the same expression that is used here in chapter two after God molds us out of dirt.
-We become ḥay nepeš.
-In our physical composition as living breathing creature, we are no different that the other living creatures God made.
+On the fifth day of creation, God created living creatures (ḥay nepeš) to populate the sea.
+And the next day created “ḥay nepeš” to live on the land.
+And, at the end of day six, he identified the sea creatures, the birds, and land animals as being “ḥay nepeš“.
+This is the same expression that is used in chapter two after God molds us out of the dirt.
+We become “ḥay nepeš”.
+In our physical composition as living, breathing creatures, we are no different than the other living creatures God made.

 The Significance of the Garden